-The first sign of change was the luxury cars in the street.
-They appeared once again with their uniformed chauffeurs.
+The first sign of change was the luxury cars in the street. papers, the political statements.
+They still talk of socialism - but They appeared once again with their uniformed chauffeurs.
 We thought they'd disappeared for ever, that they'd been sold abroad.
 But no, they were just hidden away in garages waiting for better days.